 - Cost-effective when compared to other models with the same features

 - Aerobic rowing is not feasible

 Best suited for upper body strengthening enfolding seven levels of adjustments and 20 categories of exercises.
 The model is concocted with a vertical bench, thereby conferring a compact arrangement.

 The initial 210 pounds resistance can be stretched to 410 pounds as you progress in the journey from novice to advanced user.

 The area you allocate for this machine has to be 50 inches in length by 50 inches in width by 77 inches in height.

 The machine is further snapped with sling bars, handgrips, and adjustable horizontal bars.
 It’s quite easy to perform abdominal exercises with varying training intensity.

-The machine comes to your way along with five years warranty on frame and 1-year warranty on additional pieces of equipment.
+The machine comes your way along with five years warranty on frame and a 1-year warranty on additional pieces of equipment.